Close

 In Your 50s

-Your children may be financially independent, and retirement is nearing.
+Your children may be financially independent, and retirement may be near.
 A 20-25 year policy term should offer adequate coverage.
 However, if you're supporting dependents or prefer extended security, a longer tenure or coverage until 99 can be considered.

 Payout Options in Term Life Insurance?